-Students will be expected to base their presentations and term papers on their own corpus studies.
+Students will be expected to base their presentations on their own corpus studies.
 Questions on how to retrieve the data (with the help of online corpora) will be answered in the course.

-Requirements:

-Regular attendance Oral presentation Term paper
+Requirements: Regular attendance, Oral presentation, Term paper

 Selected Literature: